addy-dclxvi/almighty-dotfiles/README.md

 - My image viewers are Viewnior.

-- My Window Managers are Openbox, i3-gaps.
+- My Window Managers are Openbox, i3-gaps, Bspwm, Herbstluftwm, Xfwm (standalone), and Spectrwm.
+Arch Linux turns me from *Distro Hopper* into *WM Hopper*.

 - My panels are tint2 (with executor support) and polybar (with libmpdclient support).
 I gave up with lemonbar & dzen2 after slamming my head into wall twice!

+- My favourite distros are Arch Linux, BunsenLabs, and ArchLabs.

+- My favourite bands are Dream Theater, Metallica, and NOFX.
+(Not important :p)

+- My favourite drinks are Red Velvet, Ice Cream Cone, Avocado Juice, Vanilla Milk, and Espresso (with less sugar, I'm already sweet :D).
+Just in case You want to buy me some.

 ## Package List
 I can't remember one by one what packages need to be installed to make everything works.
 But I have generated a [pkglist.txt](https://github.com/addy-dclxvi/almighty-dotfiles/blob/master/pkglist.txt) file.
 It contains a list of my installed packages, maybe it will help You to decide what packages need to be installed.
 It is pretty barebones & not so bloated, only containing 772 packages. <br />
 Or if You want to brutally replicate my setup, just install them all using ```yaourt -S pkglist.txt --needed```  <br />
 It will install every packages that I have but You don't have.
 But I'm too afraid to test it by myself.
 Maybe You want to be a volunteer to test the command above, and post the results here.
-If your OS is broken, I will not use that command.
+If your OS is broken, I will not use that command. <br /> <br />
+EDIT : Day to day I have installed more and more packages, and some of my packages is not available in the repo.
+So, I don't update my package list.

 ## Comments
 I have spend so much time writing comments in my config files for a purpose, to be read.